Travel

 Stamp duty, known as "Actos Jurídicos Documentados" (AJD), is generally 1% of the purchase price.
 In 2026, a cap on AJD for properties under €150,000 ($165,000) was introduced to assist first-time buyers.
 Some regions, like Andalusia, offer tax incentives for purchasing energy-efficient homes.

-these incentives can significantly reduce the overall tax burden.Budgeting for these costs is crucial when planning a property purchase in Spain.
+These incentives can significantly reduce the overall tax burden.Budgeting for these costs is crucial when planning a property purchase in Spain.

 Rental Market: Yields, Laws and Tenant Rights in Spain